 Best outdoor speakers

 When you’re listening to music inside the house, there are certain aspects of a speaker you don’t have to worry about.
-For example, unless you’re bringing it into the shower with you, chances are you’re not too concerned about whether or not the speaker is waterproof.
-How loud a speaker gets without distorting might not be an issue either, because in close quarters a speaker probably won’t be on max volume most of the time unless you’re having a party.
+For example, unless you bring it into the shower with you, chances are you’re not too concerned about whether or not the speaker is waterproof.
+How loud a speaker gets without distorting might not be an issue either because, in close quarters, a speaker probably won’t be on max volume most of the time unless you’re having a party.
 However, all of that changes when you take it outside.
-Things that don’t matter as much in the house suddenly become a lot more important.
+Things that don’t matter as much in the house suddenly become much more important.
 So, what are the best outdoor speakers?

 If you’re looking for true outdoor speakers, don’t overthink it.
-The best all-around speaker for you is going to be the Polk Atrium 6.
-The Atrium series from Polk Audio has consistently impressed, and the Atrium 6 hits the sweet spot between the larger and smaller models that give you just the right amount of bang for your buck.
-To get some of the specs out of the way, these speakers have a 5 ¼” dynamic driver and a 1″ aluminum cone tweeter to handle the highs.
-This newer model claims to have improved bass response, something Atrium speakers (and most outdoor speakers) have struggled with.
+The best all-around speaker for you will be the Polk Atrium 8.
+The Atrium series from Polk Audio has consistently impressed, and the Atrium 8 hits the sweet spot between the larger and smaller models that give you just the right amount of bang for your buck.
+This speaker features a 6.5-inch mid-woofer and two 1-inch tweeters, and it’s just as straightforward a product as its predecessors.

 The Klipsch AWR-650-SM has an insanely cool design

-They’re rocking a 6.5-inch woofer and dual ¾-inch tweeters as well, which require a recommended power of 100W.
+They’re also rocking a 6.5-inch woofer and dual ¾-inch tweeters, which require a recommended power of 100W.
 Again, these also have a bass-reflex side-fitting port to help push a little more air in the low end.
-One thing worth mentioning is that these don’t just look like sandstone rock, they’re also pretty heavy weighing around 5.9kg each.
+One thing worth mentioning is that these don’t just look like sandstone rock; they’re also pretty heavy, weighing around 5.9kg each.
 So, just don’t pull something trying to lift these.

 If you don’t want to fuss around with something you need to screw into a wall or sit on a shelf, check out the TIC GS-3 outdoor speaker.
 This is an in-ground speaker, and it’s painted a muted green, so it’ll blend in nicely if you want to stash it among your garden plants.

-This weatherized speaker connects via weatherproof coaxial cable, and it’s wired to play nice with satellite speakers, so you shouldn’t run into any issue with stereo mixes sounding funny as your setup expands.
-This an 150 watt omnidirectional speaker, which means it should work from just about any convenient position.
-Basically, if you’re looking for something to subtly blend into your backyard or garden, this could be just the ticket, and if it isn’t TIC makes a ton of different varieties of this speaker for similarly reasonable prices.
+This weatherized speaker connects via weatherproof coaxial cable, and it’s wired to play nice with satellite speakers, so you shouldn’t run into any issues with stereo mixes sounding funny as your setup expands.
+This is a 150-watt omnidirectional speaker, which means it should work from just about any convenient position.
+Basically, if you’re looking for something to subtly blend into your backyard or garden, this could be just the ticket.
+If it isn’t, TIC makes a ton of different varieties of this speaker for similarly reasonable prices.

 Go wireless with the Sonos Outdoor Speakers

 These speakers connect to Sonos’ existing smart home lineup, using the Sonos App to add outdoor (and indoor) speakers to your home sound system.
-That means once you get them setup, you’ll be able to control these outdoor speakers using Airplay, the app, and your voice, and keep them synched up with whatever’s playing inside.
+That means once you set them up, you can control these outdoor speakers using Airplay, the app, and your voice and keep them synched up with whatever’s playing inside.
 Additionally, these are also built to work with Sonos Amp, the company’s smart amp, which will tailor the speakers’ output to match the environment they’re in.
-Again, these speakers aren’t cheap, and neither is the Sonos Amp, but if you’re committed to getting a an outdoor addition to your Sonos smart home compliment, you probably already know the score.
+Again, these speakers aren’t cheap, and neither is the Sonos Amp, but if you’re committed to getting an outdoor addition to your Sonos smart home complement, you probably already know the score.
 Sonos also sells indoor architectural speakers made for walls and ceilings that you can link up to the same system to keep the tunes bumping inside and out.

 Save money with the Dual-Electronics LU53-PB

 If you don’t want to spend too much, these speakers by Dual-Electronics are one of, if not the best value in outdoor speakers.
-You shouldn’t expect to get Polk-level sound quality from these, but for only around $50 for the pair, it’s hard to go wrong—especially when you consider everything they have to offer.
+You shouldn’t expect to get Polk-level sound quality from these, but for only around $50 for the pair, it’s hard to go wrong—especially when considering everything they offer.

-These feature a 4″ woofer, 1.6″ midrange cone, and a 0.78″ tweeter, which separates out everything nicely.
-One thing worth noting is that these have an all-weather resistant coating that will protect them from the average rainstorm and high temperatures, but the speakers themselves aren’t entirely weatherproof.
+These feature a 4-inch woofer, a 1.6-inch midrange cone, and a 0.78-inch tweeter, which separates out everything nicely.
+One thing worth noting is that these have an all-weather-resistant coating that will protect them from the average rainstorm and high temperatures.
+Still, the speakers themselves aren’t entirely weatherproof.
 So we wouldn’t recommend leaving these out in the open to bear the brunt of extreme weather.
 As long as these are somewhat covered in a gazebo or covered porch, you won’t have a problem.